Tutorial: How to use my name

 de Carnavalet

-These two tricky "de" are called particles (like van, von, etc.) and there are certain rules that apply when using such name in a sentence.
+These two tricky "de" are called particles (similar to van, von, etc.) and there are certain rules that apply when using such name in a sentence.

 There are two general rules you should be aware of: